Doctor of Musical Arts (DMA) Handbook

 • You will not be allowed to work outside of the exam room except during the bibliography section.

-The Written Theory Qualifying Exam is proctored online through Blackboard (PRAC000-256: Doctoral Music Theory Qualifying Exam).
-Students interested in sitting for the Written Theory Qualifying Exam should email the Graduate Coordinator at musicgrad@ku.edu to be enrolled in the Blackboard/Canvas section.
-Students may take the Written Theory Qualifying Exam once per semester during the academic year or students may choose to take an additional three-credit-hour MTHC course with approval from their major advisor and area coordinator to meet this requirement.
+The Music Theory Qualifying Exam is proctored online through Canvas.
+Students interested in taking the Music Theory Qualifying Exam should email the Graduate Coordinator to be enrolled in the Canvas section.
+Students may take the Theory Qualifying Exam once per semester during the academic year.
 Exemptions would need to be justified on exceptional grounds and at the discretion of the Music Theory Area.
-Students may take the Written Theory Qualifying Exam as many times as necessary to pass the exam.
+Students may take the Theory Qualifying Exam as many times as necessary to pass the exam.

 Exam Authorization Form for Oral Comps and Doctoral Final Exam